- for Mileage Plan users75

 - Free Checked Bags: Without this card, you’d have to pay $25 per flight to check a bag.
 Think of how much you could save with this one benefit!

-Should You Get the Alaska Airlines Visa Signature® Credit Card?
+Should You Get the Alaska Airlines Visa® Credit Card?

 - Those looking for low cost international premium cabin awards.
 Alaska’s partner award charts offer substantial savings over most competitors in this area.